axonops/documentation/docs/installation/kubernetes/minikube.md

 ### Storage

 One common problem is regarding storage.
-If you have enabled persistent storage you may see an error about persistent volume claims (not found, unclaimed, etc).
+If you have enabled persistent storage you may see an error about persistent volume claims (not found, unclaimed, etc.).
 If you're using `minikube` make sure you enable storage with

 ```sh
 minikube addons enable storage-provisioner